fullstory-morgue/sidux-searchplugins/README.txt

 #  ----------------------------------------------------------------------
-#  searchplugins-kanotix
+#  searchplugins-sidux
-#  Search Plug-In for kanotix.com, used in Mozilla, Firefox,
+#  Search Plug-In for sidux.com, used in Mozilla, Firefox,
 #  Iceweasel and other compatible browsers
-#  Search-Plug-In for kanotix.com, used in Konqueror and Safari
+#  Search-Plug-In for sidux.com, used in Konqueror and Safari
-#  Copyright (C) 2006 by the Kanotix Development Team
+#  Copyright (C) 2006 by the sidux Development Team
-#  Contact: Chris Hildebrandt (slam) at webmaster@kanotix.com
+#  Contact: Chris Hildebrandt (slam) at webmaster@sidux.com
 #  ----------------------------------------------------------------------
 #  LICENSE
 #